 3. Added to the CAS SQL Server CM 12 instance with sysadmin rights via SQL Management Studio.

-4. Two way Trust between Parent Domain and Child domain (as per domain admins).
+4. Two-way Trust between Parent Domain and Child domain (as per domain admins).

-7. Child domain computer also has the required permissions on CAS, CAS-SQL and child domain SQL servers.
+7. Child domain computer also has the required permissions on CAS, CAS-SQL, and child domain SQL servers.

-Troubleshooting Performed :-
+Troubleshooting Performed :- SCCM Primary Installation Error

-Root Cause and Resolution :-
+Root Cause and Resolution :- SCCM Primary Installation Error

-We raised Firewall request to allow communication between the child domain client subnet and the Root DCs, on the following ports.
+We raised a Firewall request to allow communication between the child domain client subnet and the Root DCs, on the following ports.
 This resolved the issue.

 – tcp 135,